Oceanside police department hosts free catalytic converter 'Etch and Catch' event

 What is a catalytic converter and why is there a spike in these types of crimes?

-The answer is, a stolen car part like this can be sold for up to $3,000.
-The part is sold on the black market or it's sold it to a recycler who can strip it down for its valuable metals.
+A stolen car part like this can be sold for up to $3,000.
+The part is sold on the black market or it's sold to a recycler who can strip it down for its valuable metals.

 What is even worse is that it will cost you even thousands more just to get it replaced.